eNeRGy164/blog/src/posts/2007-09-04-textbox-process-accounts-with-access-to-the-ssp-doesnt-exist.md

 <!--more-->

-I found one post in the [Setup/Installation Related FAQ's](https://web.archive.org/web/20101012014536/https://pstfsconnector.codeplex.com/wikipage?title=Setup%2fInstallation%20Related%20FAQ%27s&referringTitle=Home) of the "Project Server 2007 VSTS Connector" on CodePlex.
+I found one post in the [Setup/Installation Related FAQ's][SETUP_INSTALLATION_RELATED_FAQ] of the "Project Server 2007 VSTS Connector" on CodePlex.
 It says:

 > Sometimes the textbox for "Process Accounts with Access to the SSP" will not exist on the web page.
 To add the account in this circumstance, go to the command line, navigate to Program Files\Common Files\Microsoft Shared\web server extensions\12\BIN and run: